Dale & Cheryl Ramsey

 - English classes

-- One-one-one meetings for evangelistic Bible study or discipleship or conversational English
+- One-on-one meetings for evangelistic Bible study or discipleship

-IFI currently enjoys a good working relationship with University of Cincinnati International Services (UCIS), which consistently welcomes the efforts of Christian ISM laborers on behalf of international students.
+IFI currently enjoys a good working relationship with University of Cincinnati International Services (UCIS), which consistently welcomes the efforts of Christian ISM practitioners on behalf of international students.

-Current IFI ministry is focused on Asian students and visiting scholars at the University of Cincinnati.
-Culture-specific approaches may be necessary for work among students of European, Latin-American, African, Hindu or Muslim backgrounds.
+Current IFI ministry is focused on international students and visiting scholars at the University of Cincinnati.